moccalotto/kaosrpg/index.md

 When your character fails a meaningful roll
-(i.e.  one that actually affects the character, party or plot), she is awarded a karma point.
+(i.e.  one that actually affects the character, party or plot), she is awarded a karma point, provided you did not spend any karma points on that test.

-You can spend these points to create advantages later in the game.
-Most notably, you can spend 2 karma points to make a test *easier*.
-You can also spend 3 karma points to reroll a failed test.
+You can spend 2 karma points to make a test *easier*, spend 3 karma points to reroll a failed test, or possibly use karma to invoke one of your advantages.

 A character cannot have more than 10 karma points (this is called the *Max Karma* value).